Close Menu

 Q: Is it safe to visit Hiroshima and Nagasaki?

 A: Yes, it is safe to visit Hiroshima and Nagasaki.
 The Japanese government has implemented a range of measures to ensure visitor safety, including monitoring radiation levels and providing information to visitors.
-(See Also: Is Costa Rica Safe To Visit?
-Discover The Truth)
+(See Also: Is It Safe To Visit Italy?
+A Traveler’s Guide)

 Q: What are the radiation levels like in Hiroshima and Nagasaki?